stockphrase/no-silo/content/resources/open-handbook/chapter-12.md

 A number of the best libraries in the world have formed a consortium designed to share resources and expand research opportunities for the entire academic community.
-As students of Dartmouth college, you may obtain borrowing privileges at any of the other participating libraries including Brown, Columbia, Cornell, Harvard, Massachusetts Institute of Technology, University of Chicago, University of Pennsylvania,
+As students of Dartmouth College, you may obtain borrowing privileges at any of the other participating libraries including Brown, Columbia, Cornell, Harvard, Massachusetts Institute of Technology, University of Chicago, University of Pennsylvania,